-- ask open questions and avoid asking leading questions. - avoid jumping to conclusions, speculation or make accusations. - not automatically offer any physical touch as comfort.
-It may be anything but comforting to a child who is being abused. - avoid admonishing the child for not disclosing sooner.
-Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - tell the child what will happen next, that they cannot keep secrets and that information will be shared to ensure the right level of support is given.
+Not automatically offer any physical touch as comfort.
+It may be anything but comforting to a child who is being abused.

+- Avoid admonishing the child for not disclosing sooner.
+Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - Tell the child what will happen next, that they cannot keep secrets and that information will be shared to ensure the right level of support is given.